What to know about new COVID-19 variant omicron

 The now-dominant delta variant is so highly transmissible that most of the new variants that have cropped up in recent months have been unable to gain a foothold.
-In the United States, the delta variant comprises an estimated 99.9% of all new cases.
+In the United States, the delta variant comprises an estimated 99.9% of all cases.

-“There’s obviously this tension between crying wolf and exacerbating concerns about the variants, but also being caught flat-footed and not responding swiftly enough,” said Dr. John Brownstein, chief innovation office at Boston Children’s Hospital and an ABC News contributor.
+“There’s obviously this tension between crying wolf and exacerbating concerns about the variants, but also being caught flat-footed and not responding swiftly enough,” said Dr. John Brownstein, chief innovation office at Boston Children’s Hospital and an ABC News Contributor.
 “This is where we have to cautiously respond without inciting panic, because this could easily turn out to be a variant similar to others that have never really panned out to be global concerns.”

-Scientists across the globe constantly monitor all newly emerged variants to see if they’re spreading in a meaningful way and global health authorities have said they’re monitoring this new variant closely.
+Scientists across the globe constantly monitor all newly emerged variants to see if they’re spreading in a meaningful way, and global health authorities have said they’re monitoring this new variant closely.

-Nine variants are currently being monitored by the WHO, which designates particularly worrisome strains as variants of “interest” or “concern.”
+Eight variants are currently being monitored by the WHO, which designates particularly worrisome strains as variants of “interest” or “concern.”
 When they no longer pose a significant public health threat, the variants are reclassified — so far during the pandemic, 13 have been removed from the WHO’s list.

 But public health experts said the emergence of variants underscores the urgent need to vaccinate everyone on the planet.

 “It gives us a lens into why as epidemiologists we’ve been so concerned about global vaccine equity,” Brownstein added.
 “It’s a recognition that with not enough people around the globe immunized, it creates more opportunities for variants to emerge, and this is a very good example of that.”

 Copyright © 2021, ABC Audio.
 All rights reserved.